slsu0424/COVID19-Drug-Therapies/README.md

 The user experience of the solution covers multiple personas, ranging from backend engineers to frontend clinical users.
 A Data Engineer is provided with a low-code, no-code experience to ingest SDUD and FAERS data.
 A Data Architect is provided with an analytics platform to protect sensitive patient information for operational reporting.
 The Data Analyst uses a visualization platform to plot trends observed in the data.
 Professional Data Scientists and Citizen Data Scientists have the ability to build and train machine learning models using traditional and/or automated ML methods, and register and deploy the model for real-time inferencing.
 Finally, a clinician can input patient characteristics in a web-based interface to assess the risk associated with a specific drug therapy.

 ## Architecture Overview
-The architecture diagram below details of what will be built with this Solution Accelerator.
+The architecture diagram below details what will be built with this Solution Accelerator.

 ![Architecture Diagram](./02-Deployment/img/Slide1.PNG)